NivethaKumar30/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/README.md

 Motor: a device for converting electrical energy into mechanical energy in the form of rotation. n engineering mechanics, a motor is a device that converts electrical or mechanical energy into rotational or linear motion.
 Motors play a crucial role in various applications across different industries, including manufacturing, transportation, robotics, and automation.
 They are used to generate mechanical power and drive machinery, equipment, and systems.

+Y-axis assembly

 ![N2 ](https://github.com/NivethaKumar30/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/assets/119559844/19890fab-2d1e-4660-b801-97368ae6d4e0)

+Y-Axis Supporter :

+   The Y-axis supporter in a 3D printer machine refers to the structural component or mechanism that supports and guides the movement along the Y-axis.

+Smooth Rod :

+   A smooth rod, also known as a linear shaft or linear rod, is a cylindrical component used in various applications, including 3D printer machines, CNC machines, robotics, and other precision mechanisms.

+Pulley :

+   A pulley in the Y-axis assembly refers to a pulley system incorporated into a mechanism or assembly specifically designed for vertical movement along the Y-axis.

+Motor :

+   A motor in the Y-axis assembly refers to a motor that is incorporated into a mechanism or system designed to move an object along the vertical or Y-axis direction.

+Y-Axis Frame :

+   The Y-axis frame refers to the structural framework or assembly that supports and guides movement along the Y-axis in a mechanical system

+Y-Axis Base :

+   The Y-axis base refers to the foundation or supporting structure upon which the Y-axis assembly is mounted or attached.

+Z-axis assembly:

 ![N3 ](https://github.com/NivethaKumar30/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/assets/119559844/87f01499-cabe-4619-ab3c-0158bbe57036)